 If you are insured under the YEL scheme (Entrepreneurs’ Pensions Act ), the waiting period is the date your illness began.
 If you are insured under the MYEL scheme (Farmers’ Pension Act), the waiting period is the date your illness began and the following three days.
 You may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work as a self-employed person part time without risking your health.

-As employee, you may also get partial sickness allowance after or instead of full-time sickness allowance.
+As an employee or an entrepreneur, you may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work part time even if you are ill and without risking your chances of getting better.
 The aim is that you go back to full-time work after partial sick leave.

-With a so-called A form medical certificate, you can get sickness allowance for at most 60 working days.
-A longer B form certificate gives you the right to sickness allowance for at most 300 working days, or roughly a year, for the same illness.
+With the so-called medical certificate A, you can usually get sickness allowance for a maximum of 60 working days.
+The more extensive statement B gives you the right to sickness allowance for a maximum of 300 working days, which is roughly one year.
 Saturdays and days before public holidays are also counted as working days, but not public holidays.

 When you have been receiving sickness allowance for 60 working days, you will get a letter from Kela about different types and providers of rehabilitation.
 If you are working, the occupational health care service will assess your capacity for work after you have received sickness allowance for 90 days.
 After you have been receiving sickness allowance for 150 days, Kela will send you another letter that explains about rehabilitation and applying for disability pension.
 You can apply for disability pension if your sick leave has lasted for over a year.